 You do have to be available at certain times of the day to do certain things.
 But don’t worry, this recipe is specifically designed for busy people!

-TIP: My course will have lots of detail on making sourdough bread work around your schedule.
-Sign up here to be the first to hear when it’s released!
+TIP: My course has lots of detail on making sourdough bread work around your schedule.
+Click here to learn more about it.